 How Do We Get Our Climate?

-Earth's surfaces reflect solar radiation back into the atmosphere.
+Earth's surface reflects solar radiation back into the atmosphere.

 What Are Threats To Our Climate?